souravkhan12/interview_challenge_202505/CHALLENGES.md

 It's unclear whether this is a backend or frontend issue (or both), so you'll need to dig into it and identify the root cause.

-Once you’ve fixed the problem, take a pass at improving the overall usability of that page - it currently feels confusing.
+Once you've fixed the problem, take a pass at improving the overall usability of that page - it currently feels confusing.

 ### 2. UI Glitch After Note Creation

-There’s a weird behavior happening with the "Create Note" button.
+There's a weird behavior happening with the "Create Note" button.
 After a user creates a note and then immediately tries to create another one, the new note form seems to blink or disappear almost instantly - like it opens and closes right away.

-This isn’t consistent with how it should work.
+This isn't consistent with how it should work.
 You should be able to create multiple notes one after the other without having to reload the page or jump through hoops.

 Look into what might be causing this - is it a timing thing?
 State not resetting?
 Something with focus or rendering?